ANASinfad/LP-python-Polygons/practica/README.md

 In order to compile and execute this. the following command must be writen in the console: antlr4 -Dlanguage=Python3 -no-listener -visitor ConvexPolygon.g

-In the third part of the project, the bot part had to be implemented to manage the comunication between the bot and a user.
+In the third part of the project, the bot part had to be implemented to manage the communication between the bot and a user.
 To run the but execute the command: python bot.py